Finding a Top Financial Advisor Firm in Westlake, Ohio

 Lesjak Planning

 Lesjak Planning is a fee-only advisory firm providing wealth management services to individuals with and without a high net worth, pension plans, estates, trusts and charitable organizations.
-The firm’s client base totals to nearly 400, and Lesjak has hundreds of millions in AUM.
+The firm serves nearly 400 clients, and Lesjak has hundreds of millions in AUM.
 Additionally, each of the firm’s advisors holds the certified financial planner (CFP) designation.

 Lesjak is compensated for its advisory services through asset-based fees, hourly charges and fixed fees.
 The firm has no set account minimum.